 Also, make sure your baby’s skin does not get over-dry.
 Talk to your pediatrician if you have concerns.

 Babies have Lanugo (hair in the womb).
-Some, if not all, pre-term babies born with it on their bodies.
+Some, if not all, pre-term babies are born with it on their bodies.
 Don’t worry, it will shed away within several weeks after birth.